 - Remarks noting the completed transfer and the effective date

 This action completes the transfer process and removes the student from the Students in Transfer Status list.

 Note: SEVIS will automatically terminate the student’s SEVIS record if you do not complete the transfer process by activating the record.
-Complete the process within 30 days of the program start date.
+Complete the process within 30 days of the initial session start date.

-If the student does not report to the school and enroll full-time, you must terminate the record with the reason of Transfer Student – No Show within 30 days of the program start date.
+If the student does not report to the school and enroll full-time, you must terminate the record with the reason of Transfer Student – No Show within 30 days of the initial session start date.

 If you are accepting a student whose SEVIS record was released to your school in Terminated status, you will get the record in Draft status.
-Upon submitting the record to the system, the student’s record will still be in Terminated status ( you are not required to accept a transfer from a student with a Terminated SEVIS record ).You will need to recommend reinstatement, and the student must apply to USCIS for reinstatement.
+Upon submitting the record to the system, the student’s record will still be in Terminated status.
+(You are not required to accept a transfer of a Terminated SEVIS record).
+In most cases, you will need to recommend reinstatement, and the student must apply to USCIS for reinstatement.
 The record will then be on the lists of students pending reinstatement and in transfer status.